drew94591/Financial_Planner_API_Simulations/README.md

 # Financial Retirement Planner Simulator
 This project helps credit union members evaluate their financial health for retirement planning.
-By assessing their monthly budget, the program is then able to forecast a reasonably effective retirement plan based on their current holdings of cryptocurrencies, stocks, and bonds.
+By assessing their monthly budget, the application is then able to forecast a reasonably effective retirement plan based on their current holdings of cryptocurrencies, stocks, and bonds.
 Both 10-year and 30-year Monte Carlo simulations are done to provide possible retirement options for credit union members.